At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Daughters Maria and Katerina

 In 1985, before leaving for Germany, Vladimir and Lyudmila Putin had a daughter, Maria.
-The younger Katerina was born in 1986 - already in Dresden.
+The youngest Katerina was born in 1986 - already in Dresden.

 Both girls were named after their grandmothers: Maria Ivanovna Putina and Ekaterina Tikhonovna Shkrebneva.

 According to their mother, Lyudmila, Putin loves his daughters very much.
 “Not all men treat their children as touchingly as he does.
-And he always spoiled them, and I had to educate them, ”she says.
+And he always spoiled them, and I had to raise them,” she says.

 Dresden

-In 1985-1990, Vladimir Putin worked in the GDR.
-He served in the territorial intelligence point in Dresden.
-Based on his seniority, he was promoted to the rank of lieutenant colonel and to the position of senior assistant to the head of the department.
-And in 1989 he was awarded the bronze medal "For outstanding services to the National People's Army of the GDR."
+In 1985–1990, Vladimir Putin worked in the GDR.
+He served at the territorial reconnaissance point in Dresden.
+Due to his length of service, he was promoted to the rank of lieutenant colonel and senior assistant to the head of the department.
+And in 1989 he was awarded a bronze medal "For outstanding services to the National People's Army of the GDR."

-“I had a good job.
-It was considered normal if there was one promotion while working on a business trip abroad.
+“I was doing well at work.
+It was considered normal if there was one promotion during a work trip abroad.
 I was promoted twice,” says Putin.

 1990s